 The Pact and the Silence

 In 1483, Richard III made a desperate pact with the Fatae, the non-human beings of the British Isles, to protect magic in the country.
-In exchange for certain protections, the Fatae withdrew from human lives, and those without magic were left with stories, fables, and folklore.
+In exchange for certain protections, the Fatae withdrew from human lives.
+Those without magic were left with stories, fables, and folklore.
 Thanks to colonialism and a British Empire where the sun never sets, this approach to the magical world has spread far around the world.
 (Ireland, however, is not a part of magical Albion, though interactions are largely cordial at the moment.)

 Each person with magic makes an oath to the Silence at the age of twelve to protect their magic, and not reveal it to those without.
 (Anything that can be passed off as science, luck, or folklore is still fair game.)
 Since most people with magic have just enough to keep milk sweet, food from rotting, and minor injuries from getting infected, keeping the Pact is not too hard.